2025 Hawaii Suzuki Institute

 Monday, July 28: 9AM-12PM and 1-3PM

-All classes are held at the University of Hawaii at Mānoa, College of Music.
+All classes are held at the University of Hawaii at Mānoa, College of Music in Room 9.
 Attendance is mandatory at all classes to get credit for the course.
 Maximum enrollment is 15 students per class for the Cello Unit 1 Course.
 No observers and Auditors permitted.
-Every Child Can (ECC) is required prior to taking Unit 1.
-Application is below.
+Every Child Can (ECC) is required prior to taking Unit 1 for credit.
+Online and in-person classes are available, please see the SAA website for course availability.

 The SAA Teacher Development Program is an in-depth pedagogical study for professional musicians.
 To qualify as a Participant in the course, you must submit and pass an audition.
 All audition materials must be submitted to the SAA and approved by course start, to receive credit for the course.